GeroARG/R36S-Cloud-Gaming/README.md

 # Frequently Asked Questions (FAQ)
 A: How can I play these games on my Handheld?
 B: You will have to install Lineage OS on a separate SD Card or the one you own, also you need a wifi dongle and the moonlight and tailscale apk's, You can find them both on the internet.
+A: Is the project safe?
+B: Yes, the VM is created in Google Colab (Google Cloud) so there will be no major problem.

 <img src="assets/gifs/cat.gif" width="70%">